 Many of these plants will work well under shade trees.
 When planting a bed under trees, do not add soil on top of the tree’s roots.
 Instead, gently dig between the tree roots and work organic matter like compost into the planting holes.
-Snug in the plants and finish with no more than four inches of mulch.
+Snug in the plants and finish with no more than 4 inches of mulch.
 Water the plants in then water regularly until the plants are established.

-Tip: If you’re planting under black walnut trees, be careful, because some plants are sensitive to juglone produced by these trees.
+Tip: If you’re planting under black walnut trees, be careful, because some plants are sensitive to the juglone produced by these trees.
 Hostas are not sensitive to juglone and can be planted under black walnut trees.

 Learn more about perennials in these garden club stories: